Table of Contents

 Plural Forms in a PO file

-In order to translate .po files using our localization management platform, you need to make sure that the correct number of plural forms has properly been defined in your .po file for the locale it contains.
+To translate .po files using our localization management platform, you must ensure that the correct number of plural forms has properly been defined in your .po file for the locale it contains.

-So, there are 2 things you need to take care of:
+So, there are two things you need to take care of:

 Example #1: English (one, other)